wjbergin/k8s-homelab/README.md

 ## Requirements

-- One or more Raspberry PI 4B SBCs running Raspbian Lite
+- One or more Raspberry PI 4B SBCs (4GB preferred) running Raspbian Lite
-- SSH key named pi
-- Digital Ocean account and API token in order to provide external access to local K8s cluster using [Inlets](https://github.com/inlets/inlets)
+- Linode account and API token in order to provide external access to local K8s cluster using [Inlets](https://github.com/inlets/inlets)
-- Time

 ## Ansible Playbooks